-- An active Psychonomic Society membership is required.
+- An active Psychonomic Society membership (with dues paid for the current year) is required.

 - Fellow status in the Psychonomic Society is required.

-- Nomination letter on letterhead stationary is preferred.
+- Supporter letter on letterhead stationary is preferred.

 - Diverse supporters (i.e. individuals who are not currently/recently associated with the nominee’s institution) are strongly encouraged.